brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 > If you are a savvy Node.js engineer and just want to see the code,
 > [here is the Github repo ready for you.](https://github.com/brunojppb/node-distributed-lock)
-> Feel free to leave a Github star so folks can find distributed lock template
+> Feel free to leave a Github star so folks can find this distributed lock template
 > more easily.

 ## Locks on a single node